New Mexico Land Buyers

 That does not automatically make the offer unfair.
 It means the buyer is pricing what it will take to buy land directly and then hold, improve, or resell it.
 Owners who want a fair offer for your land should compare more than the gross number.
 They should also compare timeline, closing costs, and how much of the sale process they still have to manage themselves.

-Why Some Owners Choose Cash Buyers
+Why Some Owners Sell Land for Cash

 Cash buyers appeal to owners who want fewer moving parts.
 A seller trying to move empty lot quickly may prefer a path where the buyer can review the parcel, make a fair offer, and close without lender delays.
 That can be especially useful when the parcel has low local demand, when the owner lives out of state, or when the file includes property taxes or title work that a retail buyer may not want to touch.